DroneML/DroneML/README.md

   - "Parallel": read in data in chunks and perform the computation with several chunks together.
 Suitable for medium-sized datasets, where we assume several chunks can fit in memory.
   - "Safe": read in data in chunks, perform the computation with one chunk at a time.
 Suitable for large datasets that do not fit in memory.
 - Chunk size: The size of the chunk to be read in.
 Only used in "Parallel" and "Safe" mode.
-- Overlap: The overlap between chunks when performing feaure extraction.
+- Overlap: The overlap between chunks when performing feature extraction.
 Only used in "Parallel" and "Safe" mode.
+Because of possible edge effects, a minimum overlap of 20 is recommended.

 ## Tips